philipwalton/blog/_articles/stopping-event-propagation-breaks-the-web.md

 ###  Performance

-Every one in a while you'll see some advice (usually written a while ago) that recommends stopping propagation for performance reasons.
+Every so often you'll read some advice (usually written a while ago) that recommends stopping propagation for performance reasons.

 Back in the days of IE6 and even older browsers, a complicated DOM could really slow down your site.
 And since events travel through the entire DOM, the more nodes you have, the slower everything gets.